 - Documents Needed for the Used Ingredients

 Manufacturers supplying ingredients to processors need to provide information in the form of authorized statements that ingredients do not contain any animal-based products or alcohol.
-These documents need to be produced before production of complex Halal products.
+These documents need to be produced before the production of complex Halal products.
 If an inspector finds non-approved ingredients or supplies that cannot be accepted, then the certification procedure is immediately suspended or revoked.
 Halal processed products should be stored separately from non- Halal products.
 Separation of Halal products from non-Halal products during shipping is not necessary if products are sealed.
 If products are not sealed there is a likelihood of leakage especially in fresh meats and this needs separation.

 - Requirements for Labeling

 According to VERITY ’s conditions, a written agreement with the processor must be made which indicates that the printed labels and packaging materials being supplied to the processor must be approved by VERITY.
-Under no circumstances can a company use VERITY ’s name and or symbol on its packages as certified Halal unless they have a written approval from VERITY.
+Under no circumstances can a company use VERITY ’s name and or symbol on its packages as certified Halal unless they have written approval from VERITY.
 All products labeled as Halal should also use VERITY ’s name and/or symbol.
-The information on packages or containers of Halal food should include, among other relevant information, the name of product, list of ingredients, weight, date of production, and special codes for tracking the products back to the source.
+The information on packages or containers of Halal food should include, among other relevant information, the name of the product, list of ingredients, weight, date of production, and special codes for tracking the products back to the source.

 - Requirements for Prepared Foods and Food Ingredients

 Prepared foods usually contain a wide variety of ingredients and thus extra care is required in reviewing and approving supplier's sources.
-The production plant of complex and multiple meat-based product like soups, stews, prepared meals, etc. must have on-site Halal supervision.
+The production plant of complex and multiple meat-based products like soups, stews, prepared meals, etc. must have on-site Halal supervision.
 If the plant produces vegetarian and Halal products but also produces non-Halal meat-based products on a regular basis, the facility needs to conduct specific cleaning and Halal preparation before starting Halal production.
 In such a case, on-site supervision is essential for any Halal-certified product containing meat.

 IV.
 Requirements for other Halal Foods and Drinks